Writing pages¶

 This is a **Markdown** text

-A widget is a portion of html.
-His data is declared into page and the look is given by a template, so the widget:
+A widget is a portion of HTML.
+His data is declared in the page and the look is given by a template, so the widget:

 - type: text_html